ryananyangu/currencyapp/README.md

 ## Application commands
 1. reload -> Application to fetch and update the list of currency codes while already running
 2. exit -> application exiting gracefully
+3. help -> displays instructions for using the application
-3. Application accepts multi input currency code search as long the codes are comma separated
+4. Application accepts multi input currency code search as long the codes are comma separated

 ## Running application